phlebotomy technician course

 Applicants with no experience as a phlebotomist must take an approved Didactic Program of 20 hours of Basic and 20 hours of Advanced Didactic course in phlebotomy, 40 hours of documented clinical training completing 50 venipunctures and 10 successful skin punctures, take an approved Certification Examination and apply to the State of California for an application to become State Certified as a Phlebotomist.

-RCI has an extensive externship program for all phlebotomy students.
+RCI has an extensive externship program for all phlebotomy students including in the course.
+Many other phlebotomy training programs require the student to find their own externship site.
 In addition to classroom instruction, RCI students will complete their Phlebotomy Certification program as an extern in a professional healthcare facility (e.g. hospital, medical clinic, etc.) with hands-on practical training.
 Students are required to complete 40 hours of clinical time during which they will work with a phlebotomist preceptor, drawing blood from actual patients at one of many RCI community affiliate locations.
 Our externship instruction will give you the opportunity to use your classroom-learned phlebotomy skills in a real-world professional medical healthcare setting.
 You will be working with real patients under the supervision of experienced medical healthcare professionals.
+You cannot obtain your California CPT1 license without completing your externship unless you are an Advance student.

 Each student, post-graduation, can complete a California State Phlebotomy Certification application (with all required documents) and submit it to the California Department of Public Health Laboratory Field Services (LFS).
 If you need assistance you can call or set an appointment with the RCI staff, who will guide you through the certification process.
 Our Certification and Resources & FAQs pages will also have additional useful information for this process.